-On the fateful day of April 14, 1912, the RMS Titanic, a cruise liner that had been dubbed ‘unsinkable’, collided with an iceberg and resulted in an accident of catastrophic proportions.
+On the fateful day of 14 April 1912, the RMS Titanic, a luxury passenger ship described as “unsinkable,” collided with an iceberg, causing an accident of catastrophic proportions.
 Hundreds of lives were lost, accompanied by a massive loss of property.
-Here’s a video showing how the collision actually occurred:

-In the aftermath of the mishap, experts from all over the world scrutinized the entire episode with surgical precision.
-A number of hypotheses were put forth as to what could have been done to minimize the losses caused by the collision.
-One such hypothesis claims that if the Titanic had collided head on with the iceberg, the damages would have been much less serious in terms of both lives and property.
-So, is the claim valid?
-Let’s find out.
+After the accident, experts from all over the world examined the entire episode with surgical precision.
+Several hypotheses were put forward as to what could have been done to minimize the losses caused by the collision, one of which stated that if the Titanic had collided head-on with the iceberg, the damage to life and property would have been much less serious.

-In the aftermath of the accident, some people argued that if the ship had not tried to maneuver a turn at the last moment, but had instead continued on its original course, fewer lives would have been lost.
-Since the ship had collision bulkheads in the bow, it would have very likely survived the damages.
-Furthermore, the impact would have flooded the first three, or at most four, watertight compartments.
-Since the Titanic was designed in such a way that it could stay afloat with four watertight compartments underwater, such a catastrophic loss of lives could have been averted.
+In the aftermath of the accident, some people argued that if the ship had not tried to maneuver a turn at the last moment but had instead continued on its original course, fewer lives would have been lost.

-People who agreed with this hypothesis actually blamed First Officer Murdoch for his irresponsible actions, which led to the disaster.
+Those who agreed with this hypothesis blamed First Officer Murdoch for his irresponsible actions that led to the disaster.

-Titanic, a 55,000-ton ship, was traveling at a speed of 22 knots (almost 41 kmph) when the iceberg was spotted.
-They tried to steer the ship left to avoid ramming directly into it; nevertheless, the collision occurred and the iceberg consequently scraped along the side of the ship, tearing its hull apart.
+The Titanic, a 55,000-tonne ship, was traveling at 22 knots, almost 41 km / h.
+They were trying to steer the ship to the left to avoid a direct collision, but the collision occurred, and the iceberg scraped along the side of the ship and tore its hull apart.

-The collision bulkheads at the bow of Titanic were designed to allow the ship to survive a collision with another ship, but not an iceberg!
-They were put in place as a precaution against any such event (a similar event had occurred to the RMS Republic in 1909).
+The collision bulkheads on the bow of the Titanic were designed to survive a collision with another ship, but not an iceberg!
+They were erected as a precaution against such an event as happened to the RMS Republic in 1909.